Student Guide

 RESULT ANNOUNCED

-The review result will be announced on the official website.
+• The evaluation result and the mentor's comments will be published on the official website.

-Students who pass the final term review will receive a bonus, a certificate of completion, and the opportunity to participate in the Outstanding Student Award.
+• Students who pass the final term evaluation will receive a bonus and a certificate of completion.
+They will also have the opportunity to participate in the selection of outstanding students.

 7. Annual Outstanding Student Selection

-Based on the completion status of the students, the community and mentors recommend candidates for the annual outstanding students of the OSPP, and the organizing committee conducts a secondary review and confirms the final list of outstanding students.
+Based on the student's completion status, the community and mentors will recommend candidates for the annual outstanding students of the OSPP, and the committee will conduct a secondary review and confirm the final list of outstanding students.

 (4)Other Questions